 STEP 6: Install the Bark for Kids app.

 - After enabling Apps from Unknown Sources on your child's device (and if applicable, on your Family Link parent app), select the back navigation button to continue with the installation of the Bark for Kids app.

-- Open the bark-for-Kids.apk file again, and now you should be able to tap Install.
+- Now you should be able to tap Install.

 Look for the Bark for Kids app on the device's home screen or App Drawer with this icon:

 STEP 8: Set the child's device aside.
 On your parent device, navigate to your Bark Account Settings.
 Scroll down and tap on Get a device code.

 STEP 9: Grab the child's device, enter in the device code, and tap Get Started.

 STEP 10: Follow the on-screen instructions to allow permissions.

 You will see several screens that will ask for permission to monitor your child's device.